 Born in Detroit in the late fifties, I lived on the Eastside.
 While growing up in the Motor City, I loved to play games that relied on my imagination.
 I really enjoyed pretending to be a cowboy when I was very young.
 Westerns were big in those days, and I watched a lot of the Lone Ranger, Cheyenne, and Zoro.
 As I got a little older, I developed a fascination with space that bordered on obsession.
 The space race with the old Soviet Union was in full swing.
 I spent a lot of time pretending to be an astronaut.
 I enjoyed watching TV shows such as Lost in Space, Thunderbirds and Star Trek.
-All these shows help to grow my creativity.
-Later, we migrated all the way over to the Westside where I spent my rebellious teenage years—it was a crazy and foggy time.
+All these televisions programs helped to fuel my budding creativity.
+Later, we migrated all the way over to the Westside of Detroit, where I spent my rebellious teenage years—it was a crazy and foggy time.

 In high school, I found that I loved to write.
 I kept a notebook where I would experiment with small stories, a kind of doodling with words.
 Writing was a way to free my imagination and let it run wild.
 I thought books were the greatest invention ever made, and I still do.
 The first book that really affected me deeply was Flowers for Algernon.
 Later, I read the Hobbit and the Lord of the Rings both of which started my love affair with the fantasy genre.